-(Pictured left to right are Captain Larry Goodman, Sergeant Vaughan Whalen, Chief Bob Guthrie, Captain Paul Foley, and Lieutenant Mike Castro)
+(Pictured from left to right are Captain Larry Goodman, Lieutenant Tom Cullen,

-Sergeant Vaughan Whalen graduated from the Sherman Block Supervisory Leadership Institute (SBSLI) yesterday after completing the 9-month course.
-Vaughan joins many other Arcadia Police Department supervisors and managers who have attended this valuable program.
+Sergeant John Bonomo graduated from the Sherman Block Supervisory Leadership Institute (SBSLI) this past Friday after completing the 9-month course.
+John joins many other Arcadia Police Department supervisors and managers who have attended this valuable program.
 The courses are offered through the California Commission on Peace Officer Standards and Training several times each year and alternate between northern and southern California.
-Vaughan traveled to the San Diego area for his classes, attending a 3-4 day session each month.
+John traveled to the San Diego area for his classes, attending a 3-4 day session each month.
 Students receive reading and research assignments for each session and demand a good deal of time and effort.
-Congratulations to Sergeant Vaughan Whalen on his achievement.
+Congratulations to Sergeant John Bonomo on his achievement.

 The Sherman Block Supervisory Leadership Institute (SBSLI) is a program designed to stimulate personal growth, leadership, and ethical decision-making in California law enforcement front-line supervisors.
 Designed and implemented in 1988 through the efforts of California law enforcement professionals and top educators and trainers, the SBSLI is an intense program based on experiential learning techniques.
 Students are challenged to learn new ways to resolve issues through group and individual work.